Query database records

 One of the methods defined by the db.Collection interface is Find.

-The db.Result API works the same on all supported databases.
+The db.Result interface works the same on all supported databases.

 The following query fetches and maps all the records from the “books” table: